KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

 If the same person exists in multiple datasets, their ID should remain consistent.
 Some countries and research may not allow for the identification of a person across multiple datasets.
-In these cases, the ID should be an incrementing number that is consistent between the person dimension and the survey response dimension
+In these cases, the ID should be an incrementing value that is consistent between the person dimension and the survey response dimension.

 KnowledgeHound has defined several core attributes about a person.
 These attributes are all optional and sit at the